 5. Consider your eligibility

 For most people, this won't be an issue, but credit card companies have started putting certain restrictions in place to limit the number of sign-up bonuses people can receive.
-For instance, American Express will only allow you to earn a sign-up bonus for a particular card once per lifetime.
+For instance, American Express will only allow you to earn a welcome bonus for a particular card once per lifetime.
 As a general rule, you should avoid applying for multiple credit cards in rapid succession.

 6. Do mind any refunds